punjabidrashti/Java-App-Service-CI-CD-using-Maven-and-VSTS/README.md

 # Java-App-Service-CI-CD-using-Maven-and-VSTS -

 In this example we will be creating a continuous integration  and continuous deployment for a Java application to Azure App Services using Visual Studio Team Services (VSTS) & Apache Maven.
-Demo Change
+Demo Change.
+Generating another build

 ## Deploy and Configure an Azure Web App